 4. Chronic Alcoholics.

 Studies of chronic alcoholics, how their brain works and the changes that brain undergoes have added to our understandings of what the alcohol may be doing to the other parts of the body and brain.
 Because alcohol totally mixes with water, and blood contains a lot of water, no part of the body avoids being damaged by drinking.

 5. Developmental studies.

 Studies of teens have suggested ways in which alcohol consumption may be affecting the development of the brain.
-The correlations between the amount that a teen drinks and the results of the rest of their lives, while not a proof of cause and effect, makes us thing there are more connections than we previously realized.
+The correlations between the amount that a teen drinks and the results of the rest of their lives, while not a proof of cause and effect, makes us think there are more connections than we previously realized.

 We know that “F” students typically drink at least twice as much per week as the “A” students.

 We also know that heavy drinkers take longer to heal from injuries than nondrinkers.

 6. Brain scans and mice studies of the effects of alcohol.

 Brain scans typically capture only a moment in time.
 Mice studies are not proof that what we see in mice is what is happening in humans.
 But when the two agree it leads credence to the concept that alcohol is fundamentally altering the way in which brains and the nervous systems function.

 7. Learning studies and functional studies.